c6o/docs/docs/guides/teamspace-setup.md

 ```

 You should close all Consume and Serve sessions prior to cleaning up residue in which case the Codezero System controller will perform the cleanup for you.
 If for whatever reason, it does not, you can remove the resources found and re-deploy your application to get back to a clean state.

+### Getting Further Help

+If you have any further questions - please reach out to us via [support@codezero.io](mailto:support@codezero.io) or [Discord](https://discord.gg/wx3JkVjTPy) or your dedicated Slack Connect channel (if you're an Enterprise Customer).